rainmanh/jumpscale_core8/docs/AYS/Building.md

   --push                push the docker image after building it.
   --debug               don't clean the docker_build after build. usefull to
                         debug if an error happen durin building
 ```

-Here we trigger the build of the redis service on the build server pointed by ``--host``.
+Here we trigger the build of the Redis service on the build server pointed by ``--host``.

-``--build`` and ``--push`` specify that we want to build the docker image on the build server and then push it on Docker hub.
+``--build`` and ``--push`` specify that we want to build the Docker image on the build server and then push it on Docker Hub.
 These two flags are optional.

-In a Script:
+In a script:

 ```py
 redis = j.atyourservice.getTemplate(name='redis')
 redis.build(build_server='node.ssh!buildserver', image_build=False, image_push=False, debug=False)
 ```

 #### Metadata and binary files

-AYS FS uses two kind of files to recreate a file system:
+AYS FS uses two kinds of files to recreate a file system:
 - Metadata files
 - Binary files

-There is one metadata files by AYS templates or instance.
+There is one set metadata files per AYS service template or instance.

 This list contains all the files required by an AYS.

-The following is an excerpt of the metadata file of the ```jumpscale__base``` service.
+The following is an excerpt of the metadata files for the ```jumpscale__base``` service:
 ```
 /opt/jumpscale8/bin/jsnet|8a3e5e03a10ecc3601a1f14fbc371019|4857
 /opt/jumpscale8/bin/jsnode|793384b5bde2901461606146adbed382|5088